bluesbaker/Moujou.Calendar/README.md

 # Moujou.Calendar
-the CalendarView controller for UI Xamarin.forms
+The Calendar controller for the UI Xamarin.forms
 ### Installation
  > Clone repository and have fun